NeotropicSAS/kuwaiba-docs/user/en/src/templateManager /README.md

 ## Using the Template

-You can create objects using the templates created in the template manager from any Kuwaiba module that has the `object options panel`, as shown in Figure 16.
+You can create objects using the templates created in the template manager from any Kuwaiba module that has the **object options panel** as shown in Figure 16, explained in detail in the section [Object Dashboard](../dashboards/object/README.md).
 This functionality is available in modules such as navigation, pools, etc.

 | ![Object Options Panel](images/object_opcions_panel.png) |
 |:--:|
 | ***Figure 16.** Object options panel* |

-In the `Basic Options` section of the `Object Options Panel` you will find the options `New Object from Template` and `New Special Object from Template` as shown in Figure 17.
+In the **Basic Options** section of the **Object Options Panel** you will find the options **New Object from Template** and **New Special Object from Template** as shown in Figure 17.

 | ![Object To Create Objects From Template](images/select_options_to_create_objects.png) |
 |:--:|